albizaw/esatto/README.md

-# Cinema Project - Setup Instructions
+# Medical App - Setup Instructions

-This repository contains the client and server applications for the Cinema App.
+This repository contains the client and server applications for the Medical App.
 This client side was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.5, while the server application is a .NET 8 SDK that uses PostgreSQL as the backend database.

 ## Prerequisites

-Before running the Cinema App, ensure that you have the following software installed on your system:
+Before running the Medical App, ensure that you have the following software installed on your system:

     1. Node.js 18.20
     2. Angular CLI